-International travelers open themselves up to health risks and diseases that would make us shudder.
+International travelers open themselves up to health risks and diseases that can be very dangerous.
 It’s better to be prepared.
-Obtaining the proper immunizations for travel can eliminate the risk of contracting locally contained diseases – like Yellow Fever or parasites (ew!).
+Obtaining the proper immunizations for travel can eliminate the risk of contracting locally contained diseases – like yellow fever or parasites.

-The vaccination requirements vary based on the area of the world being traveled.
-Whether getting a booster for a vaccination you already had as a child or getting your first dose of a typhoid immunization, you need to be fully prepared for your trip.
-Always work with a licensed healthcare provider to finalize your immunization plans and administration.
+Traveler vaccination requirements vary based on the area of the world.
+In some regions, requirements may include getting a booster for a vaccination you already had as a child or getting your first dose of a typhoid immunization.
+Prior to departure, always work with a licensed healthcare provider to finalize your immunization plans and administration.

 You can follow basic guidelines when planning a trip overseas to help determine if you should be immunized for travel.

-- Check with the CDC or a healthcare provider to determine the most up-to-date vaccination needs for the area to which you are traveling.
+- Check with the Centers for Disease Control (CDC) or a trusted healthcare provider to determine the most up-to-date vaccination needed for the area to which you are traveling.
 The CDC has an excellent tool to show the necessary immunizations.

 - Get the proper immunizations as soon as you can.
 Some may require “rebound” time, so you’ll want to give yourself time to become yourself again.

 - Double-check with your healthcare provider that your current immunizations are still relevant.
-You may need boosters of the common vaccinations you may have received some time ago (Tetnus/Diphtheria, MMR, Polio and Yellow Fever).
+You may need boosters of common vaccinations you may have received some time ago (tetanus/diphtheria, MMR, polio and yellow fever).

 - Obtain a “yellow health card” for your trip overseas.
+This is an international certificate of vaccination (ICV) issued by the World Health Organization.
 Your healthcare provider must fill it out and then it will need an official stamp from the health department.
-You may need this card if traveling to an area where a Yellow Fever immunization is required.
+You may need this card if traveling to an area where a yellow fever immunization is required.

 - Be cautious if receiving a vaccination outside of your home country.
 Developing countries have less healthcare regulations and may administer immunizations that are unsanitary.